dbutz/SchoolSite-Pro-Docs/dataManagement/organizingData.md

 # Organizing Your Data
-The diagram below is a possible suggestion for organizing all of your GIS data holdings as well as your SchoolSite Redistricting Plans and Projections.
+The diagram below is a possible suggestion for organizing all of your GIS data holdings as well as your SchoolSite Pro Redistricting Plans and Projections.

 <p align="center">
   <img src="organizingData.PNG">